-- through the use of Employer owned equipment shall be in conformance with county policies governing such use.
-[Appendix H.] - 6.
-Access to police facilities shall not be restricted solely on account of duty status.
-Nothing herein shall be construed as restricting the employers ability to consider the basis of the duty status.

-Section D. Distribution of Internal Directives.
+- 6. Access to police facilities shall not be restricted solely on account of duty status.
+Nothing herein shall be construed as restricting the employers ability to consider the basis of the duty status. - Section D. Distribution of Internal Directives.
 Members of the bargaining unit will continue to be provided internal directives in a reasonable, timely manner.

-Section E. Visitation
+Section E. Visitation.

 - 1. Short messages by Four-Phase such as announcements of meetings sent by the FOP shall be read at roll calls. - 2.
 Officials of the FOP may be granted reasonable time to address roll calls (in person or by VCR/DVD) under the following conditions: - a.
-Only after the usual roll call business is concluded; - b.
-Reasonable advance notice is given to the shift sergeant prior to roll call starting time; and, - c.
+Only after the usual roll call business is concluded: - Reasonable advance notice is given to the shift sergeant prior to roll call starting time; - c.
 Time allowed shall not exceed the regular conclusion of roll call. - d.
 Permission to address roll calls shall not be unreasonably withheld. - 3.
-Officials of the FOP shall be given reasonable advance notice of all new employee orientation sessions in which new bargaining unit members are participating or academy class orientation sessions.
+Officials of the FOP shall be given reasonable advance notice of all new employee orientation sessions in which new bargaining unit members are participating or\academy class orientation sessions.
 The FOP will be provided at least five minutes at the beginning and 30 minutes at the end of an academy class orientation session to address employees about their contract, benefits, and FOP representation. - 4.
 Officials of the FOP shall continue to have reasonable access to all work sites so long as such visits will not interfere with the conduct of normal County business.
 It is understood, and Lodge 35 acknowledges, that this paragraph establishes no new right and merely preserves the past practice in regard to access to work sites. - 5.
-Officials of the FOP shall be given an additional 45 minutes to address each academy class subsequent to training week 12.
+Officials of the FOP shall be given an additional 45 minutes to address each academy class

+- subsequent to training week 12.
 The exact date and time shall be scheduled between the FOP and Academy staff.
 Flexibility shall be allowed for rotations. - 6.
 Officers of the FOP shall be afforded up to one (1) hour of class time for each in-service session.
 The FOP shall provide the department with as much notice as possible in the event the FOP will be unable to attend the session.